asurashen/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
+> This past week, I was learning vue.js to create a simple web application with several vue tools, and using components and template to reuse functions inside.
 I \
-> learned how to send requests in JavaScript to the backend API.
+> learned how to use html and JavaScript to create web, and some basic knowldge about html.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
+> After my accomplishments from last week, I plan to learn moren features of vue.js. \
-> I also plan on attending the git workshop this week.
+> I also plan on start working on simple web application with vue.js.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
+> I don't know how to organize each components and efficient reuse the tempates, so i am going to \
 > ask my mentors if they have any suggestions.

 ## Notes